The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 25 year amortization

-The main point to be taken, for this strategy is to make extra pre payments on the variable rate, as a function of the falling variable rate.
+The main point to be taken from this example is to make extra pre payments on the variable rate, as a function of the falling variable rate.

 We have considerable experience with these variable rate vs fixed rate strategies at Altrua Financial, and customizing them perfectly for you.
 Connect with us at your convenience.